 HOW TO PREVENT SILVER FROM TARNISHING

-Likewise, try not to wear your jewelry during intense physical activity.
+Likewise, try not to wear your silver jewelry during intense physical activity.
 Sweat contains salty acids, which can cause your silver to tarnish.
 Sweat is one of the most common causes of tarnishing jewelry.

 Unnecessary over-cleaning can also lead to your silver jewelry developing a dull finish.
 Opt for gentle cleaning methods, such as polishing cloths and mild silver cleaners, whenever possible.
 These won't strip the metal or remove the protective coating, and they'll help keep your silver jewelry looking shiny and new.

 ✖️For tarnish prevention, minimize your jewelry's exposure to air pollution and smog.
-Air pollution contains sulfur and other chemical substances, quickly tarnishing jewelry metals.
+Air pollution contains sulfur and other harsh chemical substances, quickly tarnishing jewelry metals.

 If you need to wear sterling silver jewelry during a long car ride, take it off and store it safely in your purse or accessory compartment.
 Car exhaust contains chemicals that speed up the jewelry tarnishing process and oxidize the metals faster.